-In 2002, the 175 West Jackson building underwent a $100 million+ modernization led by the world-renowned architect Lucien Lagrange.
+In 2002, the 175 West Jackson building underwent a $100 million+ modernization.
 This renovation upgraded nearly all building systems to support the needs of modern tenants.

 175 West Jackson Boulevard is an architectural masterpiece that merges beauty and function.
 Designed by famed architect Daniel Burnham, it was originally constructed in 1912.
 Clayco and LJC teamed up as design-builder to uphold the building’s excellence with a full renovation and redesign of all entry lobbies and circulation corridors.
 Additionally, the team redesigned the 22nd floor to accommodate causal conferencing, tenant suites, office space and full rooftop deck.

 At 22 stories tall, the building spans a full city block between West Jackson Boulevard and West Van Buren Street in the Financial District of the Loop.
 The building’s turn-of-the-century charm, combined with its modern infrastructure and amenities has established 175 West Jackson Boulevard as one of the most attractive buildings in the Financial District for high growth, creative and technology-oriented firms.